Heartran/batch-vimeo-downloader/README.md

 ```

 ## License
-This project is licensed under the GNU License.
+This project is licensed under the GPL 3.0 License.
 See the [LICENSE](LICENSE) file for more details.

 ---